-2As explained in Fujita et al. (2024) 'job-to-job' (J2J) may be internal restructuring and reorganizations within the employer.
+$^{^2}$ As explained in Fujita et al. (2024) "job-to-job" (J2J) may be internal restructuring and reorganizations within the employer.
 Although I acknowledge the effect of J2J transition on earnings, this paper focus on the EE transitions.
-The distinction will be identified in the data section.

 3The "Godfather shock" refers to a shock on workers analogous to "an offer they can't refuse," a phrase famously delivered by Marlon Brando in Francis Ford Coppola's film The Godfather.